Internet: How to Choose the Best Tariff

 The further your home is from the exchange, the slower the speed.
 A distance of up to 1 km means that a contracted 30 MB broadband package should generally deliver around 25 MB.

 You can test the upload and download speed, but only once it’s installed.
 Take a look at Test de Velocidad.

 What Type of Internet Bundle is Best?

-Bundles can include one or more mobile lines, TV subscription services and Vodafone even offers Netflix.
+Bundles can include one or more mobile lines, TV subscription (Netflix/HBO) and additional services.

 Do I Have To Contract a Landline?

-If you never use a landline consider opting for an internet contract/bundle with PepePhone, MasMovil or Amena.
+If you never use a landline consider opting for an internet-only contract with PepePhone, Lowi or Orange.

 Which is the Best Deal?